By Ehren Allen, Certified Manual Therapist/Physical Therapist

 - The fibula and tibia: AKA lower leg bones.

 - The radius and ulna: AKA forearm.

 - The bones in the hand and feet.

 What does a Growth Plate do?

-While there are more than one way for bones to grow, growth plates are the most common.
+While there is more than one way for bones to grow, growth plates are the most common.
 They are usually located on each end of a long bone in children and they add both length and width to the long bones.
 As kids reach the end of puberty, the growth plates will eventually harden into permanent bone.
 Once a growth plate has hardened completely into solid bone it is considered closed and there is no longer any more bone growth on the ends of the long bones.